entropy-lab/entropylab-docs-open/end_user/docs/entropy/getting_started.md

-# The Entropy Project and the entropy CLI
+# The Entropy Project and entropy CLI

 Entropylab is a python package for lab workflow management.
 It is built for streamlining running quantum information processing experiments.